SAT & ACT Information

 Additional information about PSAT scores can be obtained from www.collegeboard.org.

-The cost of the basic SAT exam is $52.
-The SAT exam with the optional Essay portion is $68.
+The cost of the SAT exam is $60.
+The change test center fee is $25.
+The late registration fee is $30.
 Students may register online at the SAT website.

 High School Code-143795

 Note: Sunday administrations of the SAT exam usually occur the day after each Saturday test date for students who cannot test on Saturday due to religious observance.

 National test Dates for the ACT 2023-2024